TaherMustansir1929/PF-Lab-Project-25/src/ui/ui.md

 ### Home Page

-Start with a student struct which stores all the useful information about the student including student_id, password, quiz_score, .A page where multiple buttons will be shown to the user including mcq generator page, profile analyzer page.
+Start with a student struct which stores all the useful information about the student including student_id, password, quiz_score, etc. A page where multiple redirection buttons will be shown to the user including mcq generator page, profile analyzer page which will redirect to the respective UI interfaces.

 ### Sign In Page